prystasj/maven-groovy-spock-archetype/README.md

 This is a spin-off fork from prystasj/maven-groovy-spock-archetype, aimed at fixing/upgrading a couple of archetype pom definitions.
 Specifically,

-    1.    groovy.version property is updated to 2.0.8
+    1.    cglib.version property is updated to 2.2.2
-    2.    groovy.eclipse.compiler.version to 2.7.0-01
+    2.    groovy.eclipse.compiler.version property is updated to 2.7.0-01
+    3.    groovy.version property is updated to 2.1.3
-    3.    spock.version to 2.0.8
+    4.    spock.version property is updated to 0.7-groovy-2.0
+    5.    spring.version property is updated to 3.2.2.RELEASE
-    4.    added project.build.sourceEncoding default property as 'utf-8'
+    6.    added project.build.sourceEncoding default property as 'utf-8'
-    5.    maven-compiler-plugin is upgraded to 3.1
+    7.    maven-compiler-plugin is upgraded to 3.1
-    6.    maven-surefire-plugin is upgraded to 2.14.1
+    8.    maven-surefire-plugin is upgraded to 2.14.1
-    7.    added includes for **/*Test.groovy and **/*Spec.groovy sources in maven-surefire-plugin configuration
+    9.    added includes for **/*Test.groovy and **/*Spec.groovy sources in maven-surefire-plugin configuration

 A Maven archetype for a project that will use Groovy and the Spock testing framework.